An Exclusive Look At Minnesota's First 5-Star Hotel

 Originally published on May 22

-MINNEAPOLIS (WCCO) — It’s the first one ever in Minnesota.READ MORE: Minnesota’s Big Breweries To Sell Growlers Again, Smaller Breweries Can Sell 6 Packs To-Go Under New Law
+MINNEAPOLIS (WCCO) — It’s the first one ever in Minnesota.READ MORE: Best Buy's Q1 Results Fall Short Of Wall Street Expectations, Show Inflation's Bite

 Yes, there is a list of impressive companies here, but for some reason, there’s never been a five-star hotel — until now.
 Four Seasons Minneapolis opens June 1.